+On July 19, 2010, the Company completed a merger with a newly formed, wholly owned subsidiary to reincorporate in the State of Delaware.
 Our principal executive offices are located at 100 W. Broadway, Suite 650, Long Beach, Los Angeles County, California 90802, and our current telephone number at that address is (310) 641-GCEH (4234).
 We maintain a website at: www.gceholdings.com.
 Our annual reports, quarterly reports, current reports on Form 8-K and amendments to such reports filed or furnished pursuant to section 13(a) or 15(d) of the Securities and Exchange Act of 1934, as amended (the "Exchange Act"), and other information related to this company are available on our website as soon as we electronically file those documents with, or otherwise furnish them to, the Securities and Exchange Commission.
 Our Internet website and the information contained therein, or connected thereto, are not and are not intended to be incorporated into this Quarterly Report on Form 10-Q.

-Our bio-fuels operations in Latin America will be coordinated through our Globales Energia Renewables subsidiary in Mexico.
-Although we also operate a 400-hectare farm in Belize, our principal farming operations currently are conducted on our two joint venture farms, consisting of an aggregate of 8,849 hectares located in the Tizimin region of the Yucatan in Mexico.
+Our bio-fuels operations in Latin America are coordinated through our Globales Energia Renewables, our wholly owned subsidiary in Mexico.
+Our principal farming operations are conducted on our two joint venture farms, consisting of an aggregate of 8,849 acres located near the City of Tizimin in the State of Yucatan, Mexico.
 The following is a summary of certain factors relevant to an understanding of the operations of the Tizimin farms: